HellKat (2021) by Scott Jeffrey and Becca Hirani

 Review:

 This one wasn’t too bad but did have some issues.
 When this one stumbles slightly is in the rather underwhelming and stilted means of introducing the general plotline of the film as there’s a lot of time that goes by without much of anything happening to get to know who she is or what’s going on.
 Dropped into everything without much in the way of backstory about her career or hard-knock life quickly enough which makes for a somewhat confusing start, especially for the various subplots going on throughout here.
-As well, the finale is a bit of a mess with the abrupt nature and overall suddenness of the change creates a rather jarring effect that isn’t all too effective which are really the films’ lone issues.
+As well, the finale is a bit of a mess with the abrupt nature and overall suddenness of the change creating a rather jarring effect that isn’t all too effective which is really the film’s lone issue.

 Overview: ***.5/5